Michdigg/RabbitMQ/README.md

 When one of this rules is satisfied the ATM must be switched off.

 ### Physical Attack
-Another simple and frequent attack, especially in Apulia, is about the physical removing of ATM from the site.
+Another frequent attack is about the physical removing of ATM from the site.
 This is called Physical Attack.
 Physical attacks on ATMs are considered risky, as it not only leads to financial losses but also involves the risk to property and life.
 The physical attack usally involves solid and gas explosives attacks, along with physical removal of ATMs from the site and later using other techniques to gain access to the cash dispenser and safe.

 #### Scenario 2 - Rules
 - **Rule 1:** GPS movement detected